 Choosing the best option

-If you’re currently taking birth control pills and they’re working well, you may be able to simply take them continuously.
-If you’d prefer to not have to take a pill every day, it may be worth considering one of the longer-acting hormonal birth control methods.
+If you currently take birth control pills, you may be able to simply take them continuously to stop your period.
+If you prefer not to have to take a pill every day, it may be worth considering one of the longer-acting hormonal birth control methods.

-Talk to your healthcare provider about your contraceptive and menstrual cycle goals, along with any concerns you may have.
-Together you will be able to come up with an option that is right for you.
+Talk to your healthcare provider about your contraceptive and menstrual cycle goals and any concerns you may have.
+Together, you can find an option that’s right for you.

 - UpToDate. (n.d.)
 Contraceptive vaginal ring (ethinyl estradiol and etonogestrel [monthly, NuvaRing, EluRyng]): drug information.
-Retrieved on Sep 22, 2021 from https://www.uptodate.com/contents/contraceptive-vaginal-ring-ethinyl-estradiol-and-etonogestrel-monthly-nuvaring-eluryng-drug-information
+Retrieved Sep.
+22, 2021 from https://www.uptodate.com/contents/contraceptive-vaginal-ring-ethinyl-estradiol-and-etonogestrel-monthly-nuvaring-eluryng-drug-information